Skip to main content

 Use Natural Language

-Store text as users actually wrote it, not normalized versions:
+Store text as users actually wrote it:

 Preserve Original